micahhausler/grafana-extras/README.md

 If you change the `GF_PATHS_PLUGINS` environment variable, none of the plugins will be available, and you might as well use the `grafana/grafana` image.

+If you change the `GF_PLUGIN_PIECHART` environment variable, the piechart will not be work.

 ## License
 MIT License.
 See [License](/LICENSE) for full text